ChristianVilen/dynamic-shedule/README.md

 be displayed today, the second tomorrow, and so forth.
 For the previous days only completed activities will be displayed.

+### todo:
+- more connections to backend
+  - Create tasks
+  - Create weeks
+- Have all years weeks and show current months weeks
+- Be able to go to previous months

 ## Backend
+In backend directory
+- Create .env file `cp .env.example .env`
+- Fill in env vars
 - API: `npm i && npm run dev`
 - DB: `docker-compose up`
 - Migration `npx prisma migrate dev --name <insert name>`